abhilashlegend/simply-blogging/README.md

 NewsLetter: This is dummy news letter subscription form that just alerts the user that your subscribed.
 Newsletter subscription can be made functional further if we use server side technology.

 Footer: The common footer section that displays across the site that mentions site and designed by developer.

+## About Page

+The about us page consists of dummy text currently that can replaced with the about site / company details.

+## Automobile Blog Page

+The automobile page consists of blog / articles related to automobile.
+The user can view the full detail of the blog post by clicking on Read button.
+The articles are displayed currently using javascript objects stored in local storage.
+Users will be able to add more posts by login and going to Add Blog page.
+All the data is stored on Browser Local Storage.
+And hence this shortcoming can be met by using server side technology.

+Similarly I have designed different pages for different categories as follows:

+## Finance Blog Page

+## Health Blog Page

+## Travel Blog Page

+## Technology Blog Page

+## Sign-in or Login Page

+The Login page is used to login to the website to make the users add blog post in their machine.
+Users can Sign-up and Login or use default user with username admin and password 123456789 which is stored in Local Storage of the browser.

+## Sign-up Page

+The signup page consists of form with details like fullname, email, username and password.
+The form contains the validation functions available in the javascript file.
+Once the validation is ok the user data is stored in Browser Local Storage.
+Once the user is logged in He/she will be taken to Home page and user would be able to see new drop down menu called Account.

+The account menu consists of Profile, Add Blog and Logout menu.

+## Profile Page

+The profile menu consists of user details like fullname, username and email which are readonly.

+## Add Blog Page

+The add blog page consists of form to add new blog post based on category.
+The form consists of required validation.
+I have used Quil rich text editor to Add HTML text formatting.
+Caution: Please do not copy directly from webpage and paste instead add the formatting manually to get the content in blog pages.
+All the posts is added to localstorage that is visible only to client user.